PrestaShop/docs/src/content/1.7/development/architecture/domain/cqrs.md

 ### Command and CommandHandler principles

 1. Any alteration on the state of the application MUST be performed through a `Command`.
-2. `Command` describes a __single__ action.
+2. A `Command` describes a __single__ action.
 It DOES NOT perform it.
-3. `Command` receives only scalar/native types on input.
+3. A `Command` receives only primitive types on input (int, float, string, bool and array).
-4. For every `Command` there is at least one `CommandHandler` whose role is to execute that `Command`.
+4. For every `Command` there MUST be at least one `CommandHandler` whose role is to execute that `Command`.
-5. `CommandHandler` MUST be placed in the `Adapter` namespace as long as they have legacy dependencies.
+5. A `CommandHandler` MUST be placed in the `Adapter` namespace as long as it has legacy dependencies.
-6. `CommandHandler` SHOULD NOT return anything on success, and SHOULD throw a typed `Exception` on failure.
+6. A `CommandHandler` SHOULD NOT return anything on success, and SHOULD throw a typed `Exception` on failure.
 The "no return on success" rule can be broken only when creating entities.
-7. `CommandHandler` MUST use the existing `ObjectModel` for writes as long as those classes exist.
+7. A `CommandHandler` MUST use the existing `ObjectModel` for writes as long as those classes exist.
-8. `CommandHandler` MUST implement an interface containing a single public method like this:
+8. A `CommandHandler` MUST implement an interface containing a single public method like this:

 ```php
 public function handle(NameOfTheCommand $command);